ThePhD/ThePhD.github.io/_posts/2018-11-26-The Late CppCon Report.md

 Yes, I had one!
 It was about the future of sol2 named -- you guessed it -- sol3. sol3 is still under active development because boy howdy did I completely underestimate how much work it is to have so many proposals and other things to do with C++.

 To be honest, I thought I bombed my talk.
-And top top that feeling off, it was in the same slot as Odin Holmes, Matt Godbolt, Hyrum Wright, and Sean Parent. _Yes_, all this legends in the same time slot.
+And to top that feeling off, it was in the same slot as Odin Holmes, Matt Godbolt, Hyrum Wright, and Sean Parent. _Yes_, all this legends in the same time slot.
 This probably means that the conference organizers believed in me enough to put me at that time slot and not fail spectacularly.
 I'm happy to report that the room was definitely not empty!

 <iframe width="700" height="315" src="https://www.youtube-nocookie.com/embed/xQAmGBfKnas" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>